 Conclusion

-Choosing the right hardware is a key step in building a reliable OPNSense setup.
+Choosing the right hardware is a key step in building a reliable OPNsense setup.
 Whether you go with a DIY build, a single-board computer, old computer, or hardware from the official store, the options listed here cover a range of performance needs and budgets.
 Use this guide as a starting point, and tailor your setup to match your network demands.
-With the right hardware, OPNSense can provide a powerful, stable, and flexible firewall for years to come.
+With the right hardware, OPNsense can provide a powerful, stable, and flexible firewall for years to come.